 - Allow the NAO robot to draw a shape using the approximate number of points found at a current contour that creates a polygon.

 Lots of testing was done to make sure that we were using the approriate number of points and the correct points to draw from.
-How we tested is discussed in the section labeled, Design & Implementation: Testing.
 Now that we have edge detection setup properly, we can now interpolate the detected pixel position to our workspace by using a lookup table and bilinear interpolation.

 Pixel Position Interpolation

-In order to interpolate the pixel positions found, we first had to setup a function called lookup_table to pass our desired pixel positions to and return a list of lists of theta values for the NAO robot to draw a desired shape to.
+In order to interpolate the pixel positions found, we first had to setup a function called lookup_table to pass our desired pixel positions to and return a list of lists of theta values.

-The lookup table created is a matrix of size: 640 columns by 460 rows.
+The lookup table created is a matrix of size: 640 columns by 460 rows (pixels from the camera sensor generated image).
 Next, we had to manually get our four bounding box points by setting the NAO’s right arm stiffness to zero and calling getAngles, from the NAOqi API, on the specified grid coordinate.
 The four specified grid coordinates included: grid, grid, grid, and grid.
 In each of the four specified grid coordinates, there contains a list of six theta values that represent how the NAO’s right arm is to get the specified position in its workspace.
 Once we have our setup our lookup table, we can now move on to mapping the pixels to the specific grid positions via bilinear interpolation.

 The purpose of interpolating the detected pixel positions is to get the theta values needed for the NAO to travel to each desired pixel position needed to draw the desired shape.
 We will interpolate the theta values desired by comparing their respective pixel position to the four bounded pixel positions in the workspace.
 We can achieve this by creating a function called bilinear_interpolation, whose algorithm is based on a mathematical formula called Bilinear Interpolation.
 Using the following algorithm we can create a list of pixel position theta values called path for the NAO to travel to: